 Three months from tomorrow, the 2020 election will take a backseat to another political race – one that is more crowded, but also more collegial.

 Make no mistake – the competition at this race will be fierce.
 But this isn’t a typical Democrat vs. Republican contest.
 It’s a race against the clock.

 The American Council of Life Insurers (ACLI) is proud to host the ACLI Capital Challenge on Wednesday, May 13 at 8 a.m. in Washington, D.C.’s Anacostia Park.

 This will be the 39th time that Washington’s leaders have laced up their sneakers for this three-mile road race.
 It is open to members of Congress and their staffs, the Administration, the judiciary and the local media.

-Over the years, the race has featured prominent Washingtonians including two sitting Supreme Court Justices (Anthony Kennedy in 1990 and Brett Kavanaugh last year), a future Chief Justice (John Roberts in 1984 while working in the Reagan Administration), a vice president in office (Al Gore, several times), and a future vice president (Mike Pence, three times while he served as an Indiana congressman).
+Over the years, the race has featured prominent Washingtonians including two sitting Supreme Court Justices (Anthony Kennedy in 1990 and Brett Kavanaugh last year), a future Chief Justice (John Roberts in 1984 and 1985 while working in the Reagan Administration and in 1991 while working in the U.S. Solicitor General’s office), a vice president in office (Al Gore, four times), and a future vice president (Mike Pence, three times while he served as an Indiana congressman).

 Last year, Sen. Kyrsten Sinema (D-Ariz.) and Rep. Mike Gallagher (R-Wisc.) retained their titles as the fastest members of Congress.
 Sen. Sinema’s team was the fastest Senate squad, while Rep. Conor Lamb (D-Pa.) had the fastest House team.